Remzi1993/jquery-manager/readme.txt

 == Installation ==
 Installation via WordPress admin
 1. Navigate to > `Plugins` > `Add New`
-2. On your top left > click on `Upload Plugin` and select your .zip file you downloaded from [GitHub releases](https://github.com/Remzi1993/wp-jquery-manager/releases) and click `Install Now`
+2. On your top left > click on `Upload Plugin` and select your .zip file you downloaded from [wordpress.org](https://wordpress.org/plugins/jquery-manager/) and click `Install Now`
 3. By activating the plugin, jQuery and jQuery Migrate are updated to the latest stable version.
 (Plugin settings are located under `Tools`)

 Installation via FTP, SFTP or SSH
-1. Unzip (extract/unpack/uncompress) the .zip file you downloaded from [GitHub releases](https://github.com/Remzi1993/wp-jquery-manager/releases)
+1. Unzip (extract/unpack/uncompress) the .zip file you downloaded from [wordpress.org](https://wordpress.org/plugins/jquery-manager/)
 2. Upload the folder `wp-jquery-manager` to the `/wp-content/plugins/` directory on your server
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. By activating the plugin, jQuery and jQuery Migrate are updated to the latest stable version.
 (Plugin settings are located under `Tools`)